 The Business Building Blocks for Your Dog Daycare

 - Define your type of doggie daycare

 - Find a location

 - Get the word out (aka market)

 Define Your Doggy Daycare

 All doggy daycares are not the same.
-Some offer group play indoors and out for a mix of pups.
+Some offer group play indoors and out for a mix of puppies.
 Others focus on small dogs only and keep them indoors.
 I've even spoken with a doggy daycare owner who doesn't do any doggy playgroups and instead offers 1:1 enrichment.
 In other words, the people play with the dogs 1:1.

 The type of activities you'll offer depends on your background and the physical space of your daycare.
 For example, one doggy daycare is all indoors and specializes in small dogs who need less exercise.
 That's a distinct advantage.
-People with smaller dogs often prefer their small pup play with other little dogs.
+People with smaller dogs often prefer their small puppy play with other little dogs.

 As you think about the types of activities you want to offer, you can scout locations with that in mind.